2015 J&T Banka Prague Open

 The 2015 J&T Banka Prague Open was a professional women's tennis tournaments played on outdoor clay courts.
 It was the 6th edition of the tournament which was an International tournament on the 2015 WTA Tour.
-It took place at the Sparta Prague Tennis Club in Prague, Czech Republic, from 27 April to 2 May 2015.
+It took place at the TK Sparta Prague in Prague, Czech Republic, from 27 April to 2 May 2015.
 This was the event's first edition as a WTA International tournament.
+First-seeded Karolína Plíšková won the singles title, defeating Lucie Hradecká in an all-Czech final.